bsaisudh/DotsAndBoxesGame/README.md

 The project directory structure is as follows:
 1. src - Contains the source code Files
-  * 2x2 Play Ground.py - Train and play 2x2 game
+  * 2x2 Play Ground.py - Train and play 2x2 game with Q agent
-  * 3x3 Play Ground.py - Train and play 3x3 game
+  * 3x3 Play Ground.py - Train and play 3x3 game with Q agent
+  * 2x2FntnPlayGround.py - Train and play 2x2 game with Functional Agent
+  * 3x3FntnPlayGround.py - Train and play 3x3 game with Functional Agent
   * agent.py - class for random agent, queue agent and simple agent
   * dotboxenv.py - game environment class
   * gameController.py - game controller that calls the agents and proceeds the game